Candicesc/candicesc.github.io/Proj1_info.md

 Modeling with Logistic regression, Random forest, Multi level perceptron (classification problem).

 To keep in mind when evaluating model performance that a good accuracy doesn't necessarily mean the model performed well.
-We want to consider metrics like precision, recall, and F1-score to ensure we are evaluating model performance based on the 'cost' of the outcomes.
+We want to consider metrics like precision, recall, and F1-score (weighted average of precision and recall) to ensure we are evaluating model performance based on the 'cost' of the outcomes.

 Baseline model Logistic regression yields a decent accuracy at 83%, however the F1-score of 75% for defaulted loans does not appear to be very promising.
 The precision suggests that the model is correct 80% of the time when the loan defaults.